-Many of our members are relatively modestly paid, are in the midst of a pay freeze, a high inflation climate, fearful of the impact of health spending cuts and are very distressed and angry that the Scottish Government, at the behest of the UK Government, is asking them to pay much more in pension contributions.
+Many of our members are relatively modestly paid, suffering from pay restraint that keeps wages below the cost of living.
+They are also fearful of the impact of health spending cuts and are angry and distressed that the Scottish Government, at the behest of the UK Government, is asking them to pay more in pension contributions.
 The reality is that many of our members will simply not be able to afford to make the proposed contribution increases and will have to opt-out of their scheme to their and the State's future detriment.